freiheit-com/test-mate/README.md

 The provided data are merged with the default-project data and you can omit any key as long as they are defined in the config file.

+## checking coverage difference

+    test-mate statistic-server check-coverage <path/to/jacoco_coverage.xml>

+The command check-coverage will calculate the aggregated coverage of the provided coverage file and compare it to the value currently pushed to the server, failing if the provided file's coverage is lower.
+This allows easily failing the build if coverage sinks compared to the current master.

 ## adding projects

     test-mate statistic-server add-project <path/to/project-def-file>